 As it turns out, cashews contain niacin and tryptophan, and, according to some, two handfuls of cashews contain a “therapeutic amount” of tryptophan, enough to alter and elevate your mood.
 The real measurement, apparently, is three and a half ounces of cashews, about a one-half cup, which provides approximately 470 mg of tryptophan.
 (HER)

 This is great news for people who want a more natural response to their depression or for those who react terribly to Prozac.
-Also, cashews are delicious and can be found in milk or butter form.
-It is also possible to take cashews and turn them into something one can eat everyday to keep depression at bay.
+Also, cashews are delicious!
+And now they come in milk and butter form.
+Yum!
+Furthermore, you can easily take cashews and turn them into something you can eat everyday to keep depression at bay.

 Listen to this story about a woman who was dosed with niacin to fight her depression.
 Niacin is found in cashews.